douglase/douglase.github.io/index.md

 - and inferring the density about the terrestrial ionosphere using observations from the  <a href="https://raids.nrl.navy.mil/">RAIDS</a>
 (the Remote Atmospheric and Ionospheric Detection System) extreme ultraviolet spectrograph on on the International Space Station.

-Before Boston University, I worked at <a href="http://www.ligo-wa.caltech.edu/">LIGO Hanford Observatory</a>.
+Before graduate school, I worked at <a href="http://www.ligo-wa.caltech.edu/">LIGO Hanford Observatory</a>.

 Many summers, I have a blast teaching the talented students at <a href="http://www.astronomycamp.org">Astronomy Camp</a>